croquet/croquet/packages/reflector/README.md

     dyld[17909]: missing symbol called
     [1]    17909 abort      node reflector.js

 One of the dependencies (fast-crc32c) has a bug due to an upstream dependency not working on the new M1 chip architecture.
-To fix the issue, you can simply uninstall the fast-crc32c module by running `npm uninstall fast-crc32c`.
+To work around the issue, uninstall the fast-crc32c module by running `npm uninstall fast-crc32c`.
 However, do not commit that change, as the dependency is used in the production environment.

 Another fix is to go into the node_modules directory and modify the fast-crc32c code (`node_modules/fast-crc32c/loader.js`) by commenting out the sse4_crc32c implementation from the array of implementations.
 It should look like this: